Arizona Leisure - Vacation Guide

 Weather At Wupatki Ruins

 The climate is generally similar but warmer to that of Flagstaff, Arizona Weather.
-During late spring and the summer months, the high temperatures are ideal can run from the about 70 degrees F to sometimes in the high-90 degrees F range.
+During late spring and the summer months, the high temperatures often run from about 70 degrees F to sometimes in the high-90 degrees F range.
 Late fall can become cool and the winter season often brings heavy snow.
 Short afternoon thunderstorms are common during July through September.

 Getting to Wupatki National Monument